spices to stock in your kitchen

-Cooking with herbs & spices is a easy way to give your food flavor without the added salt & sugar.
-They enhance a meal and can turn a food into a completely different dish.
-When you cook with herbs & spices, you’re also getting the benefit of adding different nutrients to your dishes, thus, added health benefits!
+Cooking with herbs and spices is an easy way to give your food flavor without the added salt and sugar.
+They can completely transform a dish, turning something ordinary into something amazing.
+Beyond taste, when you cook with herbs and spices you’re also adding nutrients and compounds that bring extra health benefits to your meals.

 Basil